fuankarion/Vision17/Lab1-Linux/readme.md

    Go to the the *Activities* menu (top left corner, or *start* key):
       -  Go to settings, then keyboard.
 Set the layout for latin america
       -  Go to software and updates, and select the server for Colombia
+ 3. (Recommended) Create a partition in your pc's hard drive and install the linux distribution of your choice, the installed Os should perform better than the live cd.

 ## Introduction to Linux